Luke30Pearson/Quantum/README.md

 | `quantum_computing_clean_onlyQC.csv` | Cleaned dataset before institution extraction. |
 | `quantum_computing_with_institutions.csv` | Final enriched dataset with institution column added. |
 | `last_scrape.txt` | Tracks the most recent arXiv scrape date. |

+## Results/Conclusion

+Overall I was able to pull thousands of papers with data helpful to researchers.
+They are able to track what institutions they are performing quantum computing at, what authors are in the field, the subfield of the paper, and view each individual paper without searching.
+This tool can help them with their next project and gain a better understanding of their field.